 Many platforms promising a ‘passwordless’ future are already based on FIDO protocols.
 These have already quietly been integrated into the recent major versions of all major operating systems, browsers, and smart-phone marketplaces, and are just waiting to be leveraged to create world-class product offerings.
 An estimated 80% of all end user devices support FIDO protocols.

 The convenience, increased security, privacy guarantees, and peace of mind will please and delight your customers.
-For developers and designers, having a standardised, secure platform will also make developing and maintaining systems easier, faster and more secure.
+For developers and designers, having a standardized, secure platform will also make developing and maintaining systems easier, faster and more secure.

 As norms and user experience expectations shift, passwords will increasingly feel like an obsolete or even disrespectful way of treating end-users.
 Our industry is at the beginning of a steep adoption curve, and being ahead of the pack has a lot of clear advantages, particularly for designers.
 Authentication is the foundation of your user experience and how they experience their relationship to your products and services: the payoff of a firmer foundation is clear.

 Even though the technology is already mature and seeing adoption at scale, it can be hard to find your place in the queue.
-The cost of moving your systems to FIDO by building your own passwordless infrastructure from scratch can be daunting.
+The cost of moving your systems to WebAuthn and FIDO by building your own passwordless infrastructure from scratch can be daunting.
 It can also be research-intensive to stay current as the standards evolve and move to v2.0 in real-time.
 At this early stage in the adoption curve, middleware is far safer, more cost-effective, and smoother a way to make the transition for almost all companies.

 Hanko is the first European provider of a certified FIDO solution, building on years of experience as early-adopters and specialists in the field.
 Our customers include international software and cloud providers, the public sector and companies from the financial and healthcare sectors.
 We make it surprisingly easy to connect our libraries to enable secure, FIDO-based passwordless multi-factor authentication methods on a website or app without the need for additional complex infrastructure.